-The digital version of all 13 websites run on Drupal 7 as Drupal is the platform of choice for most established media companies.
-The expansion plans of the 22nd Century Media included increased focus on their Drupal assets.
+The digital version of all 13 websites runs on Drupal 7 as Drupal is the platform of choice for most established media companies.
+The expansion plans of the 22nd Century Media included an increased focus on their Drupal assets.

 However, the technical team of 22 Century Media found that they had run into a bottleneck.

 All of the sites ran on a single server running into frequent outages.
 The sites also took a long time to load and were not very responsive.
 Frequent outages and restarting the server consumed the attention of the team and prevented them from further expansion.